Saudi-led intervention in the Yemeni civil war: Airstrikes

 On the night of 6 May 2015, the Saudi-led coalition carried out 130 airstrikes in Yemen in a 24-hour period.
 At first, coalition spokesperson Ahmed Asiri admitted that schools and hospitals were targeted but claimed that these were used as weapon storage sites.
 Asiri later claimed that his words had been mistranslated.
 The United Nations humanitarian coordinator for Yemen Johannes Van Der Klaauw said that these bombings constituted a war crime.
 "The indiscriminate bombing of populated areas, with or without prior warning, is a contravention international humanitarian law," he said.
 He continued to say that he was particularly concerned about airstrikes on Saada "where scores of civilians were reportedly killed and thousands were forced to flee their homes after the coalition declared the entire governate a military target".

 Saudi foreign minister Adel al-Jubeir announced a five-day ceasefire in Yemen, 8 May 2015.

 The Iranian Foreign Ministry summoned the Saudi chargé d'affaires, and the Iranian Parliament and the Iranian Red Crescent Society blasted Saudi Arabia for blocking Iranian humanitarian aid.

 The UN Office for the Coordination of Humanitarian Affairs (OCHA) "strongly urged" the coalition to stop targeting airports and seaports so that aid could reach all Yemenis.

 ICRC and Médecins Sans Frontières (MSF), also known as Doctors Without Borders, said that they were extremely concerned about damage to the airports at Sanaa and to the port city of Hodeidah.

-Overnight on 29 and 30 April, SA was reported to have airdropped arms to anti-Houthi fighters in Taiz.
+Overnight on 29 and 30 April, Saudi Arabia was reported to have airdropped arms to anti-Houthi fighters in Taiz.

-On 30 April airstrikes hit five provinces.
+On 30 April, airstrikes hit five provinces.
 New airstrikes hit SIA, completely halting aid deliveries.